Top 63 Best Magnolia Tattoo Ideas – [2021 Inspiration Guide]

 Throughout history the magnolia was used in treating lung problems, for the relief menstrual cramps, and congestion from colds.
 Even now, the marigold is used widely in homeopathic medicine.

-The different colored blooms of the marigold flower have different associations that you find in other depictions of flower tattoo art.
+The different colored blooms of the magnolia flower have different associations that you find in other depictions of flower tattoo art.
 These include:

 - Pink – love and kindness